sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 ^^^^^^^^^^^^^^

 Querying JSOC using the JSOC client is very similar to what we were doing with Fido.
-The biggest difference is that JSOC requires a registered email address before you are allowed to make a request.
+As above, we have to make sure we have an email address registered with JSOC before you are allowed to make a request.
 See `this <http://jsoc.stanford.edu/ajax/register_email.html>` to register your email address.
 We can add email address to the search query with the :mod:`jsoc.Notify` attribute.
 Please note you can search without this but right now, you can not add the email address after the search.::